 Dear Frugal Catholic Readers,

-I thought I’d written this blog for ten years because I have ten years worth of articles in here.
+I thought I’d written this blog for ten years because I have ten years' worth of articles in here.
 But upon looking more closely, I only became a blogger in 2012.
-However, since I am 70 (and we all know how older folk forget), I am going to say this is my anniversary issue because The Frugal Catholic published her first article in the Saint Cecilia Catholic Church bulletin on August 2009.
+However, since I am 70 (and we all know how older folk forget), I will say this is my tenth-anniversary issue because The Frugal Catholic published her first article in the Saint Cecilia Catholic Church bulletin in August 2009.
 So Happy Tenth Anniversary to The Frugal Catholic blog!!!!

 But how did I keep my fat mouth shut?
-Oh, this is the really good part.
-Well, I kept constantly silently saying the “Hail Mary Prayer.”
-“Hail Mary, full of Grace, the Lord is with thee.
-Blessed art thou among women, and blessed is the fruit of your womb, Jesus.
+Oh, this is the delicious part.
+Well, I constantly kept silently saying the “Hail Mary Prayer.”
+“Hail Mary, full of grace, the Lord is with thee.
+Blessed art thou among women and blessed is the fruit of thy womb, Jesus.
 Holy Mary, Mother of God, pray for us sinners now and at the hour of our death.
-Amen” Must have silently said that prayer a billion times during these 10 years when my lips were sealed.
-Thus, a good self-control formula is: SHUT MOUTH+ HAIL MARY PRAYER = SELF CONTROL
+Amen” Must have silently said that prayer a billion times during these past 10 years when my lips were sealed.
+Thus, a good self-control formula is SHUT MOUTH+ HAIL MARY PRAYER = SELF CONTROL.

 “The Lord will fight for you while you keep silent.”